aksommerville/samsam/README.md

-# TODO Title
+# Sam-Sam

 Requires [Egg](https://github.com/aksommerville/egg) to build.

 Same Same Game Jam, 21 July 2025.

-I'm so fucking stumped.
-What to do?
-I swore I wouldn't modify the provided graphics.
-But these graphics are incomplete and make no sense.

-I am going to modify the graphics in at least two ways:
- - Combine all decals in one image.
- - Shuffle positions such that all decals are reachable.
- - Recolor the shotgun's outline.
-It's crazy to have two different blacks when there's otherwise just two colors total.
+The idea is all the devs have to use the same set of provided graphics.

+Modifications to the shared graphics:
+ - Images are resliced and combined into one image. (the original had a few that were unreachable due to overlapping boxes).
- - Replace all the off-yellow pixels with colors of my choosing.
+ - The off-yellow pixels are all replaced with colors of my choosing.
+ - All other (black and transparent) pixels are retained, except:
+ - - Two pixels of the globe were transparent, seemingly by accident.
+I filled those in.
- - One pixel of the Mediterranean was transparent, between Italy and Tunisia.
-I made it blue.
+ - - The shotgun's outline was pure black.
+I made it #0e0e0e like the others.
- - Ditto one pixel around New Orleans.
- - We can have text!
-There's enough room in the Pacific for a G0 font of 3x5 glyphs.
+ - Added a 3x5 G0 font in the Pacific Ocean, nominally obeying my rules, but definitely violating the spirit of them.
+ - The intent of a few shapes was unclear so I took liberties and one can assume these were not the intended shapes:
+ - - Sitting dog.
+ - - Candy bar.
+ - - Cheeseburger.
+ - - Cheeseburger's wing.
+ - - Cookie.
+ - - Ghost wearing a backpack.

 rishita wrote on Discord:
 heres the deal: you must use only these provided visual assets.